Bumzeal/FLIT-PROJECT-1/Readme.md

 ## TASK OBJECTIVE
-This project captures End to End Market Basket Analysis for retail/E-commerce Transactional data, It aims to discover which Items are frequently purchased together and provide Recommendations, This will be achieved by performing Predictive Analysis using association rule mining (Apriori Algorithm).
+This project captures end-to-end market Basket Analysis for retail/E-commerce Transactional data, It aims to discover which Items are frequently purchased together and provide Recommendations, This will be achieved by performing Predictive Analysis using association rule mining (Apriori Algorithm).
 I've highlighted the Areas Covered and Tools used for this Project below.

 OUTLINE
 1. Data Preparation